darwinia-network/darwinia-common/docs/Relayer Fee Market.md

 First, the relayer posts their quotes based on the reference price and the expected profit on the blockchain at any time.
 An off-chain pricing system maintains the reference price.
 Each relayer should lock a sufficient default margin on the chain to guarantee the faithful execution of the deal.

 In this way, a series of ***Ask*** prices come into being in the ascending order on the blockchain.
 When the user initiates a request on the source chain, the three lowest offers **_P1<P2<P3_** are filtered out and **P3**  is used as the billing price.
 The user can request a cross-chain message delivery after paying **_P3_**.
 The reason that we select 3 relayers in the executed order is that we want to have redundancy for executing the message delivery.
 P1's relayer is R1, P2's relayer is R2, P3's relayer is R3.

+In any time, the message relayer and confirm relayer can be anyone, do not have be the assigned relayer.
+But in priority time slots, assigned relayer will be rewarded with much more regardless wo relay the message and do the confirmation.
-The protocol requires R1, R2, R3 to deliver the message and confirm using delivery proof in specific time T. To give them different priority for delivery according to their prices, we will split the T into three consecutive time slots: **_0~T1 for P1_**,  **_T1~T2 for P2_**, and **_T2~T3 for P3_** respectively.
+To give them different priority for **R1, R2, R3**, we will split the T into three consecutive time slots: **_0~T1 for P1_**,  **_T1~T2 for P2_**, and **_T2~T3 for P3_** respectively.
 The relayer who is assigned with her own time slot will be rewarded with more percentage, and this reward is for the asked price and the commitment(delivery in time or slash).
 Relayer with lower price are assigned with earlier time slot.

-If the relayer fails to deliver in their allotted time slot, the task goes to the next relayer.
-The penalty fee **_S(t)_** from the previous relayer also adds up to the gain of the current relayer as a bonus, where **_S(t)_** is a function of the delay **_t_**.

 ### Detailed Steps in Implementation

 1. A relayer first registers and deposits some funds (tokens) as the collateral if they are willing to participate.